Check Out These Fun Things To Do In Quebec City This Summer

 Quebec City offers one of the best tastes of the old-world within the Americas.
 There are no other cities in North America that come even close to the style and atmosphere of European cities than Quebec City does.
 Quebec City is also the capital of the Province of Quebec, the only province in Canada where the first official language is French rather than English.

 Quebec City’s position on the cliffs above the St. Lawrence River made it a perfect point of defense during the cities early battles with British and American forces.
 And the walled city of Old Quebec City was a safe haven for businesses and civilians closer to the water.
 Quebec is a year-round destination.
 During the winter people flock here for great Quebec City things to do such as Carnival, the largest winter festival in the world.

 But a visit to Quebec City in the summer is an entirely different experience.
 Winters in Quebec can be frigidly cold.
-But the summers are spectacular.
+For those that are willing to brave the chill though, the city is packed full of incredible winter activities.
+But the summers in Quebec City are truly spectacular.
 Temperatures are comfortable, days are often bright and sunny, and the long Quebec days make it easy to pack in as many things to do in Quebec as you can handle.